Share

 • $values: These variables in sprintf in PHP will replace the placeholders in the format string.
 You can pass multiple values as additional arguments.

-Working of sprintf in PHP
+Working PHP sprintf

 The sprintf function in PHP works by taking a format string and a list of arguments, then returning a formatted string where each format specifier in the format string is replaced by the corresponding argument.
 Here’s a step-by-step explanation of how it operates:

 1. Format String and Specifiers: The format string contains regular text and special placeholders, known as format specifiers, which start with a percentage sign (%).
 Each specifier indicates how to format the corresponding argument.
-Common specifiers include %s for strings, %d for integers, %f for floating-point numbers and others.
+Common specifiers include %s for strings, %d for integers, %f for floating-point numbers, and others.

 2. Arguments Matching Specifiers: After the format string, sprintf a variable number of arguments corresponding to the specifiers in the format string are accepted.
 Each specifier is matched with the respective argument in the order they appear.